garethrogers2828/goodfellas/README.md

 ## Manual testing

 - I tested the device personally for both Mobile and desktop.
 I had colleagues friends and family do the same.
-- The site has been tested on chrime and edge browsers.
+- The site has been tested on chrome and edge browsers.

 ## Validator Testing